DsTyM/PharmaciesOnDutyAttica/README.md

     "pulledVersion": 2
 }
 ```
-It can also search for a specific date or for a specific region.

 It also contains a scheduler where it refresh the available pharmacies for the given day
 when the application is started and it also use cron expressions to refresh the available pharmacies